Benefits of Ginger: A Plant with Powerful Properties

 Interactions with Medications

 If you are taking any medications, it is important to speak with your healthcare professional before consuming ginger.
 Ginger may interact with certain medications, including blood thinners.
 This is because ginger has blood-thinning properties that may increase the risk of bleeding when taken with blood-thinning medications.
-The FDA recommends that people taking blood thinners should avoid consuming ginger in large amounts.
+The FDA recommends that people taking blood thinners avoid consuming ginger in large amounts.

 Recommendations for Consumption